Back to blog

 Getting Dolby Atmos music isn’t just about the streaming service.
 You also need hardware that can actually handle spatial audio, whether that’s your phone, headphones, or home setup.

-Most newer iPhones support Dolby Atmos. iPhone 7 and newer can handle spatial audio through Apple Music along with iPads.
-On Android, support depends on the model.
-Samsung Galaxy phones starting with the S20 lineup include Atmos, and many OnePlus and Google Pixel models support it as well.
-Check audio settings for Dolby or spatial sound options.
+Most modern flagship smartphones support Dolby Atmos.
+The level of support largely depends on the specific model and manufacturer.
+Many premium Android devices include Atmos natively, and various Google Pixel models support it as well.
+Check your device's audio settings for Dolby or spatial sound options.
 If you don’t see anything, the phone or tablet likely isn’t capable of Atmos.

-Headphones might play Dolby Atmos tracks with no issue, but often only Dolby Audio certified devices can enable the Dolby Atmos experience.
-Models with spatial-audio tuning offer clear direction and a strong sense of space.
-Apple’s AirPods Pro and AirPods Max are a common example, as they work seamlessly with Apple Music’s spatial audio out of the box.
+Headphones might play Dolby Atmos tracks with no issue, but often only Dolby Audio certified devices can enable the full Dolby Atmos experience.
+Models with dedicated spatial-audio tuning offer clear direction and a strong sense of space.
+Various premium wireless earbuds and over-ear headphones serve as great examples, working seamlessly with spatial audio straight out of the box.

 Key features of the OpenFit Pro for spatial audio: